ClusterLLM: Large Language Models as a Guide for Text Clustering: Introduction

-In summary, our contributions are three-fold: (i) We study leveraging API-based LLMs on text clustering tasks.
-We propose a framework {\model} that utilizes accurately predicted sentence relations from LLMs to guide small embedders for clustering.
-Furthermore, {\model} allows users to provide textual instructions and/or few-shot annotations to specify preferences on clustering. (ii) In order to reduce cost on API-queries, we propose a novel entropy-based sampling strategy to find those most informative triplets from the studied dataset.
-Extensive experiments show that our proposed method can improve clustering performance at $\sim$\$0.2 for perspective and $\sim$\$0.4 for granularity with GPT-3.5. (iii) Additionally, we propose to determine cluster granularity with LLMs prompted by pairwise data sampled from hierarchical clustering.
+In summary, our contributions are three-fold: (i) We propose a framework {\model} that utilizes sentence relations predicted from API-based LLMs to guide clustering.
+Furthermore, it allows users to provide textual instructions and/or few-shot annotations to specify preferences on clustering. (ii) In order to reduce API-queries, we propose a novel entropy-based sampling strategy to find the most informative triplets.
+Additionally, we utilize pairwise data sampled from hierarchical clustering to determine cluster granularity. (iii) Extensive experiments show that our proposed method can improve clustering performance at $\sim$\$0.2 for perspective and $\sim$\$0.4 for granularity with GPT-3.5.